karol11/ltm/docs/intro.md

 Creation:
 *  R can be initially unassigned (null).
 *  Destruction:
    If R is not null, its target should be destroyed.
-If target contained own composition references,  they should be also destroyed.
-So cutting of the composition reference is always the destruction of the whole subtree.
+If target contains own composition references,  they should be also destroyed.
+So cutting-off the composition reference is always the destruction of the whole subtree.
 *  Assignment of new value (V) to R performed in three steps.
    1. Make a deep copy of V subtree.
    2. Destroy the old value of R (also all subtree).